fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/prototyping/Prototype.md

 and as id of board is board-id, find-board answers with board.
 (Otherwise,) Find-board creates the Board new-board.
 Find-board writes board-id into id of new-board.
-Find-board writes new-board into boards of storage of stock-man.
+Find-board adds new-board to boards of storage of stock-man.
 Find-board answers with new-board.

 We call find-product on stock-man with product-name "SDM book".